|1||Thanh Pho Thai Nguyen, Tinh Thai Nguyen|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Can Tho air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Can Tho is currently 2.6 times the WHO annual air quality guideline value

 Moderate 55 US AQI